GeiserX/Website-Diff/README.md

 - Screenshots of both pages in each browser
 - Side-by-side comparison images
 - Difference highlighting (red pixels show differences)
+- Markdown report with embedded image references (when using `--markdown`)

 ### Advanced Options